Terra Madre Organic T-Shirts

 The Proposal

-The sculpture proposal and the completed submission form must be sent to the following address: Submissions, Broomhill Art Hotel, Muddiford Road, Barnstaple, EX31 4EX.
+The sculpture proposal and completed form must be sent to the following address: Submissions, Broomhill Art Hotel, Muddiford Road, Barnstaple, EX31 4EX.

 All proposals must include a series of hand drawn sketches showing the creative process.